najma-amin/password-tracker/README.md

     clone this repository.
     Open this file using the terminal run $ chmod +x run.py and ./run.py to launch the programme.
     Make relevant changes and create a pull request.

+### Setup/Installation Requirements

+- Open terminal/command prompt.
+- Clone the application`git clone https://github.com/najma-amin/password-locker.git`
+- Navigate into the folder `cd password-locker`
+- to use atom to open code type `atom .` or `code .` for visual studio.

+### Technologies Used

+python3.6